trstringer/awesome-tech-conferences/README.md

 ## May 2018
 - :star: (May 17-18) [RevolutionConf 2018](https://revolutionconf.com) (Virginia Beach, VA) - RevolutionConf is a two-day, platform and language agnostic, software development conference in Virginia Beach, VA.
 Back for our third year!

+## February 2018
+- 🌟 (February 10 – 11) [The Rolling Scopes Conference](https://2018.conf.rollingscopes.com/) (Minsk, Belarus, EU) – 2 day of Front-end, JavaScript and IT related talks and workshops

 ## December 2017
 - ⭐ (December 1 - 2) [DevTernity](http://devternity.com) (Riga, Latvia, EU) - DevTernity is the best and the biggest language-agnostic software development conference in the Baltic states.